 Paul H. Dworkin, MD serves as executive vice president for community child health at Connecticut Children’s, director of Connecticut Children’s Office for Community Child Health, and founding director of the Help Me Grow National Center.
 Dr. Dworkin is also a professor of pediatrics at UConn School of Medicine.
-This interview was first published in the latest Connecticut Children’s Community Benefit Report, which you can read here.
+This interview on Connecticut Children’s community impact was first published in the latest Connecticut Children’s Community Benefit Report, which you can read here.

-Describe the role of the Office for Community Child Health in Connecticut Children’s community benefit approach.
+Describe the role of the Office for Community Child Health in Connecticut Children’s community impact approach.

 Dr. Dworkin: We formed the Office for Community Child Health (the Office) to be very mindful of the importance of Connecticut Children’s as a critical community resource.
 It is imperative that we are seen as a valuable resource in addressing the many challenges that confront the community in which we reside.
 We cannot address critical needs unless we know what the community priorities are.
 Our Community Health Needs Assessment, which is a requirement of the IRS, is an extremely important tool to ascertain the needs of the Hartford community.
 We are very fortunate to have the Office, which is responsible for assessing community priorities through the Community Health Needs Assessment, developing community-oriented solutions to address identified needs, and reporting progress through our annual Community Benefit Reports.